 Hannah Naiman has been dancing for more than 20 years and teaching and leading folk dances for over 6 years.
 She looks forward to introducing first time dancers to the joy and delight that comes from dancing together to traditional dance tunes.

 Esther Osche is a master storyteller and teacher of local history in Birch Island (Manitoulin).
-She visits schools and libraries sharing legends and stories of the Ojibwa people that were passed down to her from her grandparents.
+She visits schools and libraries sharing stories of the Ojibwa people that were passed down to her from her grandparents.

 Marylyn Peringer tells remarkable stories in English and French across Ontario and throughout Canada.
 Her wide repertoire includes Canadian and world folklore of the stars and constellations, fables and riddle tales, as well as classic epics.